d4nst/d4nst.github.io/_posts/2017-01-12-image-orientation.md

 )
 ```

 The `fit_generator` method will train the model on data generated batch-by-batch by our previously defined `RotNetDataGenerator` for a number of epochs.
 In general, an epoch is completed whenever a network has been fed with the whole training set.
 Since we are generating data on the fly, we need to explicitly define the `samples_per_epoch` parameter.
 We also shuffle the data after each epoch, so that batches with different images are generated each time.
 The `validation_data` parameter takes another `RotNetDataGenerator` object which is in charge of generating the validation images that we will use to periodically evaluate the model during training.
+Note that I am passing the `binarize_images` function defined [here](https://github.com/d4nst/RotNet/blob/master/utils.py#L24) to both `RotNetDataGenerator` objects in order to preprocess the input images as explained above.

-Finally, I have also added some extra functionality with Keras callbacks.
+I have also added some extra functionality with Keras callbacks.
 The `ModelCheckpoint` callback is used to save the model to disk.
-With the `save_best_only` option we only save the model whenever the accuracy improves. `EarlyStopping` will stop the training process whenever a monitored value has stopped improving.
+With the `save_best_only` option we only save the model whenever the accuracy improves. `EarlyStopping` will finish the training process whenever a monitored value has stopped improving.
 By default, it will monitor the loss value in the validation set.
 The `TensorBoard` callback is used to plot the monitored values using [TensorFlow's TensorBoard](https://www.tensorflow.org/how_tos/summaries_and_tensorboard/).

-After 50 epochs, the network achieves an average angle error of 2-3 degrees in the validation set.
-That's quite good!
+After 50 epochs, the network achieves an **average angle error of 6-7 degrees** in the validation set.
+That's pretty good!
+Specially considering that a lot of the original samples in the MNIST dataset are not straight and that some digits can be written upside down (0, 1, 8) or can be easily confused if they are (6 and 9).
 Once the training is finished, we can use the model to predict the rotation angle of any image from the MNIST dataset by using the `predict` method.

 ```python
 # randomly rotate an image